If you’re anything like me, you mark the four seasons by sports seasons rather than calendar dates and weather.

 - Seeking and showcasing stories that glorify sin.

-If you’re a parent, you can live vicariously through your kid to accomplish your own athletic dreams (and possibly destroy his/hers), or gift them a healthy framework on sports.
+If you’re a parent, you can live vicariously through your kid to accomplish your own athletic dreams (and possibly destroy his/her character) or gift them a healthy framework on sports.

 Concession stand workers.
 Equipment managers.
 Camera operators.
 Facility personnel.
 Bus drivers.
 Security.
 Custodians.
 Ticket scanners.
 Scoreboard operators.
 Everyone — these principles apply.